-The Musée du Moulin des Bouillon is a Gallo-Roman site in the Luberon that tells the story of olive oil and soap from Marseille in the Mediterranean.
-Discover its superb press classified as a Historic Monument.
+The Moulin des Bouillon museum is a Gallo-Roman site in Luberon.
+It tells the story of olive oil and soap from Marseille in the Mediterranean.
+Discover its superb press listed as Historical Monument.

-The Musée du Moulin des Bouillons is a Gallo-Roman site inhabited for 2000 years.
+The Moulin des Bouillons museum is a Gallo-Roman site inhabited for 2000 years.

 One can still admire the remains: the water catchment system and the location in the rock of the Gallo-Roman press, as well as newer machines but still on the antique model.